-The history of Immaculate Conception Parish began in Fyfe Lake, a community 22 km from Prince George, during the 1950s.
+Immaculate Conception Parish had its beginnings in Fyfe Lake, a community 22 km from Prince George, during the 1950s.
 St. Anne’s Church was built by Henri Bachand and others, and was served by priests in the Prince George area.
 There were a considerable number of French speaking Catholics living at Fyfe Lake who had come to the area when the forestry industry was developing.
 Family names like: Bachand, St. Amand, Cote, Plouffe, Parent, and Rancourt, were some of the founding families of Immaculate Conception Parish.
 When the mill closed the families moved into the city of Prince George where forestry was beginning to boom.

 Bishop O’Grady had Domano Chapel built in the early 60s.
 Domano was a word coined by Bishop O’Grady from Domine Mano Nobiscum which means "O Lord Remain with us", which became Bishop O’Grady’s motto.